Puppy Care & Transition Guide

 - Stop play if your puppy seems winded

-Feeding and water
+Feeding and Water

 Feeding routine

 Young puppies usually do best with multiple small meals each day.
-Your veterinarian can confirm portions based on your puppy’s age and weight.
-We recommend keeping food consistent at first, then making any changes gradually.
+Your veterinarian can confirm portions based on your puppy's age and weight.

 - Stick to a schedule (predictable = calmer puppy)